 This Chartered Professional Engineer brings over 30 years of Engineering, Procurement & Construction (EPC) experience in the heavy industry market as a Manager of FEED Studies & Execution Strategies for major water and transport infrastructure projects in Australia and the Middle East.
 He brings his expert skill set of large-scale project management, cost engineering and design management to the IWG project.

-Tony Chan brings 20 years’ experience in Low Carbon City Planning and sustainability consulting in Australia, China and South East Asia.
-As Senior Vice President in CPG Consultants (Singapore) and previously with Arup (Shanghai, China), Tony’s expertise lies in integrating urban planning with associated strategies in Energy, Water, Transportation, Waste, Environmental and Social to address sustainability and natural resource consumption.
+Tony Chan brings more than 23 years’ experience in Low Carbon City Planning and sustainability consulting in Australia, China and South East Asia.
+As Arup’s Cities & Planning Leader for South East Asia, Tony’s expertise lies in integrating urban planning with infrastructure and associated strategies in Energy, Water, Transportation, Waste, Environmental and Social to address sustainability and natural resource consumption.

 Chief Business Officer